Auxtine/recipe-finder/README.md

-# Recipe Finder Web App

-A recipe finder web app that helps users discover food recipes based on their search queries.
-When a user searches for a particular dish, the app provides a list of recipe options, each linked to YouTube for relevant recipe videos.
-Users can also add their favorite recipes to a favorites list for easy access later.

-Built with **Tailwind CSS** for styling and integrated with the **Edaman API** for fetching recipe data.
+# Explore Space: Daily Image from NASA

+A web app that displays one stunning image of space from NASA’s website every day, along with its description.
+The app pulls data from NASA's Astronomy Picture of the Day (APOD) API, providing users with a new space-related image daily, complete with details and background information.

+Whether you're fascinated by distant galaxies, nebulae, or the latest space missions, this app brings the wonders of space directly to your browser.

+Built with **React** for the front-end, this app fetches the daily image and description from NASA's public API.

 ## Features
-- Search for food recipes and view multiple options
-- Click on a recipe to view YouTube videos related to the recipe
-- Save favorite recipes for easy access later
+- Display a new space image each day from NASA’s APOD
+- Show the image's title and a detailed description
+- Automatic daily updates for fresh space content

 ## Live Demo
-Check out the deployed project: [Recipe Finder Web App](https://recipe-app2024.vercel.app)
+Check out the deployed project: [Daily NASA Space Image Web App](https://nasa-spaceapp.vercel.app)

 ## Technologies Used
 - React
-- Tailwind CSS
-- Edaman API for fetching recipes
+- NASA API (Astronomy Picture of the Day - APOD)